EI-CoreBioinformatics/mikado/docs/Usage/Prepare.rst

 The couples of splice acceptors and donors which are considered as canonical :ref:`can be specified in the configuration file <canonical-configuration>`.
 By default, Mikado will consider as canonical both properly canonical splicing event (GT-AG) as well as the semi-canonical events (GC-AG, AT-AC).
 Any other couple will be considered as non-canonical.

 .. warning:: Mikado will check the strand of each junction inside a transcript *independently*.
 Therefore, if a transcript with 9 junctions on the plus strand is found to have a non-canonical splicing junction **which happens to be the reverse of a canonical one** (eg. CT-AC), it will deem this junction as misassigned to the wrong strand and flip it to the minus strand.
 In this example, the transcript will therefore be **considered as an error** as it contains both + and - junctions, and discarded.

+.. note:: Starting from Mikado version **1.3**, transcripts can be tagged as being from an assembly of "reference" quality.
+This implies that:

+* A transcript which is marked as “reference” will never have its CDS stripped
+* A transcript which is marked as “reference” will never be marked for removal due to redundancy, even if there are multiple copies of it, or if other assemblies with a higher score have identical transcripts (normally only one transcript would be retained, and that would be chosen amongst the highest scoring assemblies)
+* A transcript which is marked as reference will never have its strand removed or flipped.

+Please see the :ref:`configuration help page <configure>` for details.

 Output files
 ------------